-More than half a year after the publication of the Torda Edict in Transylvania, on 18 August 1568 the Third Religious War breaks out in France.
-Whatever the notion of tolerance or acceptance could mean in that realm, it was almost unheard of, despite the very commendable efforts of Michel de L'Hospital, Chancellor of France between 1560 and 1568 and a handful of honourable church leaders.
-The edict of tolerance of January 1562 and the Second Edict of Amboise (1563) were not only short-lived, but also refused the right of the lower classes to free religious practice.
-The most significant attempt to reconcile Catholics with Protestants by a royal marriage becomes truly memorable, since it is turned into a monumental trap against the latter, causing a tremendous bloodbath.
-On 23 August 1572 Charles IX of France authorised the socalled St. Bartholomew's Day Massacre, in which over three thousand Huguenots perished, including their famous leader, Coligny.
-The total loss of French Protestant lives throughout France has been put at 20,000.
-This day undoubtedly sealed the reconfirmation of a long-lasting enmity between the two religious groups.
+In the same year of 1568, on 18 August, the Third Religious War starts in France.
+The notion of tolerance is almost unheard of, despite the very commendable efforts of Michel de L'Hospital, Chancellor of France between 1560 and 1568 and a handful of honourable church leaders.5 The edict of tolerance of January 1562 and the Second Edict of Amboise (1563) excluded the lower classes from free religious practice.
+The major attempt to reconcile Catholics with Protestants by a royal marriage is turned into a monumental trap against the latter, causing a tremendous bloodbath.
+On 23 August 1572 Charles IX of France authorised the so-called St. Bartholomew's Day Massacre, in which over three thousand Huguenots perished, including their famous leader, Coligny.
+The total loss of French Protestant lives throughout France has been put at 20,000.6 This day reconfirmed the long-lasting enmity between the two religious groups.

-It is interesting to observe that Calvin's publication of Seneca's De clementia in 1532, its preface being dedicated to 'the most saintly and most wise prelate, Claude de Hangest, Abbot of St. Eloi's at Noyon', and ultimately aimed to persuade the King of
+As one may argue, Calvin's publication of Seneca's De clementia in 1532, its preface being dedicated to 'the most saintly and most wise prelate, Claude de Hangest, Abbot of St. Eloi's at Noyon',7 and ultimately aimed to persuade the King of France to adopt a more lenient (not to say: tolerant) attitude towards the French Huguenots, did not really have an impact upon the actions of the French royal family and of the nobles concerning matters of religious policy.